Oshodi Tapa

 Chief Oshodi Landuji Tapa (c.
 1780 – 1868) was Oba Kosoko's war captain and one of the most powerful chiefs in the Oba of Lagos' court.

 Origins

-Oshodi Tapa is reported to have been a slave from the Nupe Kingdom at Bida who was indentured to Oba Osinlokun.
+Oshodi Tapa is reported to have been a prince from the Nupe Kingdom at Bida who was indentured to Oba Osinlokun.
 Oshodi family accounts note that when Tapa was a little boy about to be loaded onto a Portuguese ship bound for the Americas, he escaped and sought refuge in Oba Osinlokun's palace.
 The name Tapa is a reference to the Nupe people.

 Ascendancy

 Through his many talents, leadership, and strength of personality, Oshodi Tapa rose to become a trading agent for Oba Osinlokun.
 He and another slave (Dada Antonio) were sent by Oba Osilokun to Brazil to learn Portuguese, acquire the necessary commercial and cultural knowledge to conduct trade on behalf of the Oba and to collect duties from Portuguese slave traders.
 After serving Osilokun, Oshodi Tapa became a key adviser and military chief of Oba Kosoko.